philhine/InvestmentForecaster/README.md

 Ideally I would have preferred the web application would be pure angular 6 without the dot net core integration as it adds unnecessary bloating but I made the decision to integrate it to fit the requirement 'visual studio solution'.

-Also I would look to make it possible to get the bound rates from I/O e.g. database or from user input.
+Also I would look to make it possible to get the bound rates from I/O such as a database or from user input.